ethereum-optimism/docs/CONTRIBUTING.md

 To prevent building issues upstream, you should build the content locally before submitting a pull request: stop or delete the terminal server if it's running, then run `pnpm dev`.

-- If no issues are reported (”client” and “server compiled successfully”), go ahead and submit the pull request.
+- If no issues are reported ("client"and "server compiled successfully"), go ahead and submit the pull request.
 - If some issues are reported (e.g., broken links), please use information reported by the terminal to fix issues.
 You can run `pnpm fix` to automatically fix most linting issues.
 - Try another `pnpm dev` and repeat until no issues are reported.